 Who doesn’t love a good avocado toast?
 I mean it is all the rage and hype right now to eat an avocado on either a carb or veggie base such as a thinly sliced sweet potato.
 I like the avocado toast concept because it is light, crisp and refreshing, with the dreaded days of 100 degree and above weather hitting Phoenix on a regular basis right now you tend to lose your appetite for heavy foods.
+This Green Goddess Flatbread is a nice alternative to your typical Avocado toast.

 There are so many different types of herbs growing in my little garden that I decided to try a herbaceous spread for my little avocado concoction.
 The sauce that immediately popped into my mind was green goddess, it is creamy, citrusy and full of delicious herbs.
 Now if you have read my previous posts especially the Caesar Salad Dressing recipe you know I am definitely not a fan of anchovies.
 Traditional Green Goddess salad dressing typically has anchovie paste as an ingredient, well not my rendition.
 Tangy feta cheese gives this spread a nice balance of salty flavor with the herbs.